Effects¶

 - Palette-animated bitmap text — rainbow, mono, neon, chrome, hazard

-See demos/hard/showcase.py for a reel that announces and demonstrates every
+See demos/hard/showcase_reel.py for a reel that demonstrates every one of

-The showcase demo runs the whole reel — characterful scrolls, theatrical
+The showcase_reel demo runs the whole catalog — transitions, palette

 One effect contract, plus standalone helpers¶